FabienD/docker-stack/README.md

 | Portainer EE | The container manager | tools | stack.tools.portainer | [⤴](https://hub.docker.com/r/portainer/portainer-ee) | [⤴](https://docs.portainer.io/) |

 You can add our own services to the collection, decide which services are enabled by default or not.
+Softwares version, credentials are also configurable, this is defined in the environment file on the root of the collection.

 Don't hesitate to make a PR to improve the collection.